lorensen/VTKExamples/src/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-25</b>.
 Definition of the geometric and attribute error measures.</figcaption>
 </figure>

-* _Object-Based Geometric Error Measure._ Referring to Figure8-25(left), this error measure is the perpendicular distance, d, from the edge center point C to the straight line passing through the cell edge vertices (A and B).
-Note that d is computed in world coordinates, but C is computed by evaluation at the parametric center of the edge.
-The perpendicular distance is used rather than the distance between C and D because if C lies on (AB) but is not coincident with D the error is non-zero, resulting in many useless edge subdivisions.
+* _Object-Based Geometric Error Measure._ Referring to **Figure8-25**(left), this error measure is the perpendicular distance, $d$, from the edge center point $C$ to the straight line passing through the cell edge vertices ($A$ and $B$).
+Note that $d$ is computed in world coordinates, but $C$ is computed by evaluation at the parametric center of the edge.
+The perpendicular distance is used rather than the distance between $C$ and $D4$ because if $C$ lies on $(AB)$ but is not coincident with $D$ the error is non-zero, resulting in many useless edge subdivisions.

-* _Object-Based Flatness Error Measure._ This error measure is the angle α between the chords (AC) and (CB) passing through the real mid-point C. As the angle approaches 180° the edge becomes flat.
+* _Object-Based Flatness Error Measure._ This error measure is the angle $\alpha$ between the chords (AC) and (CB) passing through the real mid-point C. As the angle approaches 180$\circ$ the edge becomes flat.
 The threshold is the angle over which the edge is viewed as flat.

-* _Attribute-Based Error Measure._ Referring to **Figure 8-25**(right), this error measure is the distance between ai the linearly interpolated value of an attribute at the midpoint and the actual value of this attribute at the edge midpoint $a^m$.
+* _Attribute-Based Error Measure._ Referring to **Figure 8-25**(right), this error measure is the distance between $a^i$ the linearly interpolated value of an attribute at the midpoint and the actual value of this attribute at the edge midpoint $a^m$.

-* _Image-Based Geometric Error Measure._ This error measure is the distance, in pixels, between the line (AB) projected in image space to the midpoint C also projected in image space.
+* _Image-Based Geometric Error Measure._ This error measure is the distance, in pixels, between the line $(AB)$ projected in image space to the midpoint $C$ also projected in image space.
 Because the computation involves projection through the current camera matrix, this error measure is view-dependent.
 As a result, the tessellation may be crude in portions of the mesh away from the camera.
 Note that one of the disadvantages of this approach is that tessellation may be required each time the camera is repositioned relative to the mesh.

 ### Advanced Methods